 where $m_{ref}$ is the atomic mass of the reference and $m_{e}$ the mass of the electron.
 A surface ion source \cite{Vilen2020} was utilized to produce the reference ions, $^{133}$Cs$^+$ in the case of $^{104,106}$Tc and $^{85}$Rb$^+$ for $^{105}$Tc.

 In the first campaign, the PI-ICR technique was used to determine the $^{104,106}$Tc masses.
 The images of the ion's radial eigenmotions are detected using a position-sensitive microchannel plate detector (2D MCP).
-A phase accumulation time of 482~ms was applied for $^{104}$Tc, sufficient to resolve it from the isobaric contaminant $^{104}$Mo$^+$ (see Figs.~\ref{fig:piicr_tc104}).
-For $^{106}$Tc, a longer phase accumulation time of 715 ms was utilised (see Fig.~\ref{fig:piicr_tc106}).
-The reference for the PI-ICR measurements was $^{133}$Cs.
-Around $\sim$100 $^{104}$Tc and $\sim$200 $^{106}$Tc ions were collected per measurement in between two references.
+A phase accumulation time of 482~ms was applied for $^{104}$Tc, sufficient to resolve it from the isobaric contaminant $^{104}$Mo (see Fig.~\ref{fig:piicr_tc104}).
+For $^{106}$Tc, a longer phase accumulation time of 715 ms was utilized (see Fig.~\ref{fig:piicr_tc106}).
+The frequency of the $^{133}$Cs reference was measured for 5 minutes before and after a measurement of the ion-of-interest to linearly interpolate the magnetic field strength to the time of its measurement. $^{104}$Tc was measured for 14 minutes and $^{106}$Tc for 20 minutes before switching back to the reference.
+Two frequency ratios were measured for $104$Tc and for $^{106}$Tc, with around $\approx$100 $^{104}$Tc and $\approx$200 $^{106}$Tc ions collected per ratio.

 In the second campaign, the mass of $^{105}$Tc was determined using the ToF-ICR method to measure its cyclotron frequency $\nu_c$ (see Fig. \ref{fig:toficr_105tc}) with $^{85}$Rb used as a reference.
-The cyclotron frequency measurements of the reference and ion of interest were interleaved, changing the species after 4 minutes of reference and 7 minutes of the ion of interest, so that the magnetic field strength derived from the reference measurements could be interpolated to the time of the ion-of-interest measurement.
-Altogether three frequency ratios with $\sim$600 ions of $^{105}$Tc$^+$ each were obtained using a conversion time of 500 ms.
+Similarly as with the PI-ICR method, the cyclotron frequency measurements of the reference and ion-of-interest were interleaved to determine $B$, changing the species after 4 minutes of reference and 7 minutes of the ion of interest.
+Altogether three frequency ratios with $\approx$600 ions of $^{105}$Tc$^+$ each were obtained using a conversion time of 500 ms.